-There are reasons everybody wants to go camping in the late spring and early summer, and none of them are wrong—the days are long, the weather’s nice, and *some* lucky folks (teachers and students, we’re looking at you) have generous amounts of time off.
+There are reasons everybody wants to go camping in the late spring and early summer, and none of them are wrong—the days are long, the weather’s nice, and *some* schedules are looser.
 Which is all cool, until you’re trying to share the “solitude” of nature with 1,000 other happy campers.

-It can feel like doggone Manhattan out there, which is exactly why you should travel during shoulder season instead.
+It can feel like doggone Manhattan out there, which is exactly why you should get out during shoulder season instead.
 We’ve rounded up our best shoulder season backpacking tips—including where to go, what to bring…and how to stay cozy during those cold nights.

 If you read the title of this post and wondered “when is shoulder season?” you’re probably not alone.
 This is the travel industry’s term for those times between high season and low season.
 While there are no hard dates attached (because, hemispheres and stuff), for backpacking in North America, we’re generally looking at the spring and fall months.
 Here in Colorado, we generally tend to prefer fall backpacking because spring can involve snowy/wet/muddy terrain.